Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

                 raise
 ```

-There are many aspects to this code: iterating over `urls`, downloading images, collecting images into `photos`, skipping small images, retries in case of download errors.
+There are many aspects to this code: iterating over `urls`, downloading images, collecting images into `photos`, skipping small images and retries in case of download errors.
 All of them are entangled in this single piece of code, despite that they can be useful outside of this code snippet.

 And some of them already exist separately.
 For example, iteration plus result gathering make `map`: